What is chlamydia?

 - Testicle pain in men

-How soon after intercourse may I show symptoms of a chlamydia infection?
+How soon after intercourse may I show symptoms of chlamydia infection?

-Usually several weeks after having sex with an infected sex partner you may begin to show symptoms of infection.
-BUT remember you and your sex partner may have absolutely NO symptoms whatsoever but can still be infected with chlamydia.
+Usually, several weeks after having sex with an infected sex partner, you may begin to show symptoms of infection.
+BUT remember that you and your sex partner may have absolutely NO symptoms whatsoever and still be infected with chlamydia.

 How would I know if I am infected with chlamydia if most people remain asymptomatic?

 CDC (Center for Disease Control and Prevention) recommends that high-risk individuals be tested for chlamydia regularly even if they have no symptoms of infection.

 Young sexually active people are at higher risk for contracting a chlamydia infection due to common behavioral and biological factors.
 Therefore, CDC recommends that all women younger than 25 years of age and older women with risk factors be tested every year.
 Of course, at any time any woman or man with STD symptoms should be checked for chlamydia.